Cory Higgins

-Courdon "Cory" Higgins (born June 14, 1989) is an American professional basketball player for FC Barcelona of the Liga ACB and the EuroLeague.
+Courdon Dennard "Cory" Higgins (born June 14, 1989) is an American former professional basketball player who spent the majority of his career playing for CSKA Moscow and FC Barcelona of the EuroLeague.

 High school

 Higgins played high school basketball at Monte Vista High School, in his hometown Danville, California.

 College career

 Higgins played college basketball at the University of Colorado, with the Colorado Buffaloes, from 2007 to 2011.
 He is tied with Richard Roby, with 2,001 career points, as the all-time leading scorer for the Buffaloes, and he is sixth all-time in scoring Big 12 Conference history.

 Professional career

 After going undrafted in 2011 NBA draft, Higgins was selected with the seventh pick, in 2011 D-League Draft, by the Erie BayHawks.
 He appeared in five games with the team, averaging 12.6 points.

 Higgins was invited to the Denver Nuggets training camp, during the 2011 preseason, but on December 23, 2011, he was waived.

 On December 25, 2011, he was claimed off the waivers by the Charlotte Bobcats.
 He was waived by the Bobcats on December 9, 2012.
 On January 16, 2013, Higgins was reacquired by the Erie BayHawks.

 In October 2013, he signed a one-year deal with Triumph Lyubertsy of Russia.

 In June 2014, he signed a one-year deal with Royal Halı Gaziantep of Turkey.

 On July 1, 2015, Higgins signed a one-year contract, with an option for a second year, with the Russian club CSKA Moscow.
 Following a successful season, CSKA used its team option to keep Higgins in the club for yet another season.
 On June 26, 2017, CSKA announced that they had renewed their contract with Higgins, for an additional two years.

-On July 3, 2019, Higgins signed a three-year deal with the Spanish club FC Barcelona.
-During the 2020–21 season, he averaged 13.1 points and 2.4 assists per game.
-Higgins signed a three-year extension with the team on July 5, 2021.
+On July 3, 2019, Higgins signed a three-year deal with the Spanish powerhouse FC Barcelona.
+During the 2020–2021 season, he averaged 13.1 points and 2.4 assists per game.
+On July 5, 2021, Higgins signed a three-year extension with the team.
+On August 1, 2023, Higgins was informed that his contract would be terminated under the new policy of the club for financial viability.